🚀

 • Using a switch-case statement to explore alternatives to else-if chaining.

-• Extracting the command name from the message for a cleaner string comparison experience
+• for a cleaner string comparison experience